MicroEJ/docs/DeviceDeveloperGuide/intro.rst

 -  etc.

-Each additional module is optional and selected on demand during the PLATFORM configuration.
+Each additional module is optional and selected on demand during the MicroEJ Platform configuration.

 Scheduler
 ---------

-The XPF features a green thread platform that can interact with the C world [SNI].
-The (green) thread policy is as follows:
+The MicroEJ architecture features a green thread platform that can interact with the C world [SNI].
+The (green) thread policy is as
+follows:

 -  preemptive for different priorities,